marek-hradil/e2ee-docs/README.md

 Not having a key rotation strategy is surely not a best practice, but it is planned to be implemented soon for user key pair (public, private key).

-### Better chat message & internal comment encryption
+### Better chat message and internal comment encryption

 Chat messages and internal comments are currently encrypted one by one.
 This leaves space for attacks such as changing the order of messages that could be dangerous.
 A ratcheting system should be implemented instead, as it is in files encryption, but the problem is internal comments can be deleted.
 This isn't supported by libsodium `secretstream` so a simpler solution (one-by-one message encryption) was designed.